Siggg/culottes/README.md

   export CHROME_BIN=/usr/bin/chromium-browser
   ci/build.sh

 If ever you run into an error where it's being complained that your version of Chrome (chromium-browser --version) is ahead of the version supported by the chromedriver used for running tests, then you may have to upgrade protractor to a later version.
+Or tweak with the webdriver-manager lines in ci/install-deps.sh

+If ever you run into an error where typescript is said to be of a too recent version (for instance 3.7.0 instead of being <= 3.6.0), then you may have to manually set this version :

+  npm install typescript@3.5.3

 Will run a local version of your dapp so that you can live test your changes :